Six SAFe Practices for S-Sized Teams

-I’ve successfully used strategic themes during sprint (iteration) planning to help ensure that the team works on strategically relevant items.
-Some tools, such as Visual Studio Team Services (VSTS), allow the tagging of work items with ‘theme’ keywords, which further helps analyze backlog items against strategy.
+I’ve successfully used strategic themes during sprint (Iteration) planning to help ensure that the team works on strategically relevant items.
+Some tools, such as Visual Studio Team Services (VSTS), allow the tagging of work items with theme keywords, which further helps analyze backlog items against the strategy.
 If a strategy exists, the extra step to identify the strategic themes requires minimal effort.

 SAFe contains a rich hierarchy of epics to ensure sufficient scaling: Portfolio Epics, Large Solution Epics, and Program Epics.
 Portfolio and large solution epics are not relevant for small-scale development, but program epics are.
 Moreover, when a team works on a program epic linked to a strategic theme, the team’s efforts contribute to something valuable and are aligned with the strategy of the company.

-SAFe uses kanban systems to manage initiatives at the portfolio, value stream and program levels.
-The program level is sufficient for an S-sized team, and it’s particularly useful if the team has several stakeholders offering their own epic proposals for implementation.
+SAFe uses Kanban systems to manage initiatives at the portfolio, value stream, and program levels.
+The program level is sufficient for an S-sized team, and it’s particularly useful if the team has several stakeholders offering their epic proposals for implementation.

-SAFe’s Program Kanban provides a simple and transparent process for capturing, analyzing, approving, and tracking epics.
-Completed epics will have passed through the following states: Funnel, Review, Analysis, Backlog, Implementing and finally Done.
+SAFe Program Kanban provides a simple and transparent process for capturing, analyzing, approving, and tracking epics.
+Completed epics will have passed through the following states: funnel, review, analysis, backlog, implementing, and finally, done.
 For an S-sized team, the process to study epics can be extremely lightweight.
 But these logical steps should be present anyway, so the Product Owner will know that the team can create the most value for the next time.
-Managing the key initiatives, as epics, in the program kanban requires only moderate effort but offers transparency to the team’s priorities at the program and portfolio levels.
+Managing the key initiatives, like epics, in the program Kanban requires only moderate effort but offers transparency to the team’s priorities at the program and portfolio levels.

 SAFe defines a feature as “a service provided by the system that addresses one or more user needs.”
 Features elaborate epics and are defined by their benefits and acceptance criteria.
 Features are exactly what they sound like—the main functional characteristics of the proposed product.
 It can be difficult to explain the team’s plan and progress to customers, dependent projects, or to management through user stories alone.
 But features, as defined in SAFe, serve that purpose well.
 Their size is suitable and understandable, versus user stories, which tend to become too small and numerous.

-What makes features particularly useful is that they’re sized to fit in one PI.
+What makes features particularly useful is that they’re sized to fit in one Program Increment (PI).
 That makes them concrete deliverables, facilitating clear communication with stakeholders.

 Traditional Scrum teams work in a sprint cycle, which is where the planning and execution of work occurs, with two weeks being the most popular duration.
 More often than not, Scrum teams provide true visibility into their plan for just the next sprint, along with the backlog, which hints at the order in which the user stories might be implemented.
 Different variations of PowerPoint and Excel roadmaps are typically used to address the need for longer-than-the-next-sprint visibility.
 Backlog tools can help plan stories for future sprints, and some provide forecasts based on the team’s velocity and the order of the backlog items.

-A Program Increment (PI) in SAFe is “a cadence-based interval for building and validating a full system increment, demonstrating value, and getting fast feedback.”
-The duration of a PI is typically eight to twelve weeks, or four to six sprints of two weeks.
-The last sprint of the PI is the Innovation and Planning (IP) iteration, which will be discussed as the sixth next.
+A program increment in SAFe is “a cadence-based interval for building and validating a full system increment, demonstrating value, and getting fast feedback.”
+The duration of a PI is typically 8 – 12 weeks or four to six sprints of two weeks.
+The last sprint of the PI is the Innovation and Planning (IP) Iteration, which will be discussed in the next section.

 Just as there is sprint planning in Scrum, SAFe provides a planning practice for these super-sized iterations, known as PI Planning.
-I have facilitated SAFe PI Planning, more or less by the book, for ‘S sized’ teams.
-The planning horizon of eight to twelve weeks is short enough for useful planning and long enough for a team to achieve something really valuable: a set of potentially releasable features.
-The PI Planning event is a good use of time for all participants.
-The team gets an update of the ‘bigger picture’ from the business, which includes the vision and priorities, and develops an Agile plan.
-The stakeholders can contribute to planning directly.
+I have facilitated SAFe PI planning, more or less by the book, for S-sized teams.
+The planning horizon of 8 – 12 weeks is short enough for useful planning and long enough for a team to achieve something really valuable: a set of potentially releasable features.
+The PI planning event is a good use of time for all participants.
+The team gets an update of the bigger picture from the business, which includes the vision and priorities, and develops an Agile plan.
+The stakeholders can contribute directly to planning.
 They will also get an overview of all the work that the teams will do during the PI.
-For an ‘S-sized’ team, the PI Planning event can be condensed into one long day, so that the investment of time is commensurate with the benefits.
+For an S-sized team, the PI planning event can be condensed into one long day, so that the investment of time is commensurate with the benefits.

-Thomas Edison described his innovation approach as “one percent inspiration and ninety-nine percent perspiration.”
+Thomas Edison described his innovative approach as “one percent inspiration and 99 percent perspiration.”
 In other words, innovations require time and hard work, not just a creative mind.
-In ‘never ending’ continuous product development, there’s a risk that a team just executes sprint after sprint without taking a break and becomes exhausted.
+In ‘never-ending’ continuous product development, there’s a risk that a team just executes sprint after sprint without taking a break and becomes exhausted.
 Sprints tend to be hectic, and for an S-sized team, it’s likely to be harder to find time to work on some more risky, seemingly lower priority, yet innovative ideas.

-SAFe doesn’t have any ‘silver-bullet’ solutions to magically release lots of time for developers to innovate like Edison.
-But its IP Iteration, at the end of each PI, is something that teams should appreciate.
-No stories are planned for this sprint, however, it’s an opportunity to do some final system integration and testing activities, such as performance or security testing.
-It’s also where the Program-level retrospective, known as the Inspect & Adapt (I&A) is held.
+SAFe doesn’t have any silver-bullet solutions to magically release lots of time for developers to innovate like Edison.
+But its IP iteration, at the end of each PI, is something that teams should appreciate.
+No stories are planned for this sprint.
+However, it’s an opportunity to do some final system integration and testing activities, such as performance or security testing.
+It’s also where the program level retrospective, known as the Inspect and Adapt (I&A) is held.
 During the I&A, the achievements of the PI will be demoed to stakeholders, followed by a retrospective and problem-solving workshop.
 The IP iteration is also where we plan our next PI.
-But as the name suggests, the IP iteration is the time for innovation, this is where some teams do a ‘hackathon’ or work on innovations or improvements in infrastructure, refactor code or improve architecture.
-And last but definitely not least, the team can have a break from the hectic pace of software deliveries.
+But as the name suggests, the IP iteration is the time for innovation.
+This is where some teams do a hackathon or work on innovations or improvements in infrastructure, refactor code, or improve the architecture.
+And last but not least, the team can have a break from the hectic pace of software deliveries.
 Part of the break can be used for competence development, as an example.

 Scrum and Kanban by themselves can be just enough for S-sized teams.
 However, there are at least four circumstances that I’ve found that using select SAFe practices, along with Scrum or Kanban, is more effective: